fetchrobotics/docs/source/care_and_feeding.rst

     on the skins of the robot, this may damage the skins or worse cause fluids to enter the robot.

-To clean the sensor optics of Fetch & Freight use the lens cloth provided in the tool kit.
+To clean the sensor optics of Fetch and Freight use the lens cloth provided in the tool kit.
 Lens tissues or cotton swabs are also good options for cleaning the optics of the robot.